Snow & Ice Removal

 The town strives to remove snow and ice from our roadways as quickly and efficiently as possible while keeping roads open and essential traffic moving.
 This does not mean bare and dry pavement should be expected after each snowstorm.
 The goal of snow and ice operations is to return road surfaces to safe winter driving conditions as soon as possible.

 It must be recognized that each snowstorm has its own character with variable conditions, such as air and pavement temperatures, wind speeds and directions, precipitation rates and types, timing, duration, and traffic activity.
 This plan must remain flexible and take into consideration these variables.

-2020 Snow & Ice Plan Community Guidelines
+2020 Snow & Ice Plan Community Guidelines (PDF)

 View snow plow route map (PDF)